 Over 1,700 people have joined our church over the years, and we have had 38 pastors during that time.
 We remember those who have gone on to their greater reward with virtual cemeteries.
 These virtual cemeteries contain information regarding burial locations, often including pictures of their memorial stones, links to other family members, and even photographs in some case.

 There are many former members for whom we do not have burial information.
 If you know of any and can supply us with their memorial details, we will be happy to add them to our virtual cemetery.
 Please click here to send an e-mail to Jim Lyles with the information.

 Holly Presbyterian Church History

-The Holly Presbyterian Church has a rich history, which dates back to 1859, only twenty-eight years after the first white family moved into the area and twenty-three years after Ira C. Alger built a log cabin where the Mill Pond and Broad Street are today.
+The Holly Presbyterian Church has a rich history, which dates back to 1859, only twenty-eight years after the first settlers moved into the area and twenty-three years after Ira C. Alger built a log cabin where the Mill Pond and Broad Street are today.
 A small group of Presbyterian families met in their homes and then the Methodist church until the Presbyterian Church building was erected in 1861 on a plot of land donated by J.B.
 Simonson.
 It was 32’ by 52’ and cost $2,200.
 The church was remodeled in 1879 and burned to the ground February 23, 1889 during the Sabbath School’s annual sleigh-ride.
 The fire was caused by a flaw in the chimney construction and resulted in not only destroying the church, but also nearly costing the life of a baby girl, Phoebe Divine.
 A new building, our current church sanctuary, was erected on the same spot in only 246 days after the fire.